felixSchl/neodoc/README.md

 ## License ##

 <strong>&lt;neodoc&gt;</strong> is released under the **MIT LICENSE**.
-See file `LICENSE` for a more detailed description of it's terms.
+See file `LICENSE` for a more detailed description of its terms.

 ---